The Bayesian Geometry of Transformer Attention

 \paragraph{Evaluation lengths.} Models are trained on sequences with $K=20$ prediction positions and evaluated on: \begin{itemize}[leftmargin=1.2em] \item $K=20$ (validation: within training horizon), \item $K=30$ ($1.5\times$ training length), \item $K=50$ ($2.5\times$ training length). \end{itemize} This tests whether the model has learned a position-independent recursive algorithm or has merely memorized a finite-horizon computation.

-\paragraph{Why memorization is impossible.} Each sequence uses new $T$, $E$ matrices and new stochastic emission trajectories.
+\paragraph{Why memorization is computationally infeasible.} Each sequence uses new $T$, $E$ matrices and new stochastic emission trajectories.
 The space of possible HMMs exceeds $10^{40}$ even under coarse discretization, ensuring that learned behavior cannot rely on recall of any particular HMM.